-Please note that starting with January and February 2018 Essex County Council will introduce a new single Direct Payment agreement
+note that starting with May 2018 Essex County Council will introduce a new

 A Personal Budget Direct Payment is a cash amount of money paid to an individual to help them budget and plan care identified in their Support Plan.
 The Support Plan identifies how the customer should spend their annual Personal Budget fund as agreed by Essex County Council.